giffyglyph/foundry-5e-monster-maker/docs/DEV_TODO.md

 * Should proficiency show still under Attributes?
 * Initiative doesn't display right if affected by a DAE
+* Some of the wording of targeting is incorrect now with the field changes.
+Specifically "enemies within 5 feet", that sort of thing.

 ## Module Ecosystem